gitlabhq/gitlab-runner/docs/executors/virtualbox.md

 1. A unique name for the virtual machine is generated: `runner-<short-token>-concurrent-<id>`
 1. The virtual machine is cloned if it doesn't exist
 1. The port-forwarding rules are created to access the SSH server
-1. The Runner starts or restores the snapshot of the virtual machine
+1. GitLab Runner starts or restores the snapshot of the virtual machine
-1. The Runner waits for the SSH server to become accessible
+1. GitLab Runner waits for the SSH server to become accessible
-1. The Runner creates a snapshot of the running virtual machine (this is done to speed up any next builds)
+1. GitLab Runner creates a snapshot of the running virtual machine (this is done to speed up any next builds)
-1. The Runner connects to the virtual machine and executes a build
+1. GitLab Runner connects to the virtual machine and executes a build
 1. If enabled, artifacts upload is done using the `gitlab-runner` binary *inside* the virtual machine.
-1. The Runner stops or shuts down the virtual machine
+1. GitLab Runner stops or shuts down the virtual machine

 ## Checklist for Windows VMs